dalealleshouse/algorithms/queue/README.md

 because the first item added to the queue is the first one out (clever, huh?).

 Typically, a [Linked List](../list_data_structures/README.md#linked-lists) is used when implementing a queue.
-However, an array is also a viable option.
+However, an [Array](../list_data_structures/README.md#arrays) is also a viable option.
 The reader is encouraged to examine the code to get a better understanding of how queues work.